textpattern/textpattern-toolbelt/README.md

 9. Interface UI strings are all assigned English labels.
 10. Left over files that need deleting.

-Fix anything that doesn't work, and commit changes to the `release-x.y.z` branch.
-Run checksums again if required and commit with message such as `This is x.y.z`.
+Fix anything that doesn't work, and commit atomic changes to the `release-x.y.z` branch.
+Run checksums again if required.

 ### Step 8: Update history

-Update `HISTORY.txt` to tag the release with a date stamp.
+Update `HISTORY.txt` to tag the release with a date stamp and commit with message such as `This is x.y.z`.

-### Step 9: Merge to the main repo
+### Step 9: Merge to the main repo and push it upstream

 Merge to `main`: